papermashea/major-studio-1/lab05_images/node_image_download/README.md

 ### Setup
 * Navigate to your folder in your terminal.
 * Run `npm install` to install all the relevant dependencies.
 This will create a folder called node_modules containing all the relevant node.js libraries.
-* Create an `.env` file to store your API Key.
+* Create a file called `.env` file to store your API Key.
 You just write into it: API_KEY=yourAPIKeyHere and save it.
-* Create an empty directory called `downloads`
+* Create an empty directory called `downloads`.

 ### node_prepare_json.js
 This code example is similar to the example we used earlier in lab 02.
 However, this is now written in node.js so it uses different libraries and commands.
 Most specifically you have to  Now you can download the relevant `data.json` file.